masikh/Masikh-Python-LDAP-Suite/README.md

 	Moving around in the program can be done in several ways

 	* Hot keys.
 Hot keys are marked as red letters.
-Typing such a let- ter will automaticly select the appropriate menu item within the current sub menu.
+Typing such a letter will automaticly select the appropriate menu item within the current sub menu.

 	* Arrow keys.
-Arrow keys can be used to navigate through the menu- structure.
+Arrow keys can be used to navigate through the menustructure.
 Note the behavior of the arrow keys change between horizontal and vertical menus.
-E.g. In a horizontal menu (top- menu) the down-arrow opens an item but in a vertical menu the right-arrow opens a menu-item.
+E.g. In a horizontal menu (top-menu) the down-arrow opens an item but in a vertical menu the right-arrow opens a menu-item.

 ### <a name="generalusage-colorusage" />Color usage and its function